RobMcZag/python-algorithms/README.md

 at every level of the tree, actually allowing very fast (linearitmic) operations for search and more complex queries like **nearest neighbour** and **range** queries.

-The current implementation is for K = 2, so for 2D points, but can be easily extended to K dimension.
+The current implementation is (lightly) tested for K = 2 and K = 3, so for 2D and 3D points, but should work equally for points with K dimension.

 The module could also be extended to implement a Symbol Table to associate to a K dimensional point some value.